-Let's take a little side trip here to explore why I recommend that you should never ask an employee, "Can you tell me what's going on?"
+Let's take a little side trip here to explore why I recommend never asking an employee: Can you tell me what's going on?
 What kind of response are you expecting when you ask that question?
-The most honest responses from the habitually tardy employee would likely be something like:
+The honest responses from the habitually tardy employee would likely be:

-"I get stuck in traffic."
+"Traffic."

 "The bus is always late."

 "I have a hard time getting the kids off in the morning."

-"I get all wrapped up in those fascinating interviews on the Today show."

-"I just like sleeping late."
+"I keep sleeping late accidentally."

 "Oh, you know, I really tie one on some nights."

 "I have no discipline."

 "I guess I'm not a morning person."

-o d tl would be more effective just to ask, "Can you give me your list f excuses?"
-And after you've heard the excuses, what can you o about them?
-Is it your job to stop by in the morning and rouse ne kids?
+It would be more effective to ask, "Can you give me your list of excuses?"
+Then after you've heard the excuses, what can you do about them?
+Is it your job to stop by in the morning and rouse the kids?
 Clear a lane of traffic?
 Set the alarm clock?
-No?
-So ou're left with one response-"Oh.
-Well, you need to do omething about that."-which isn't a resolution at all.
+No. So you're left with one response: "Oh.
+Well, you need to do something about that."
+That isn't a resolution at all so nothing was accomplished.